FreBio/komics/README.md

 ### Reading
-The following paper includes a step-by-step tutorial on how to use KOMICS and its accompanying rKOMICS software package:
+The following paper includes a step-by-step tutorial on how to best use the rKOMICS software suite:

 Geerts M, Schnaufer A, **Van den Broeck F**. [rKOMICS: an R package for processing mitochondrial minicircle assemblies in population-scale genome projects](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-021-04384-1).
 BMC BIOINFORMATICS.
 22:468.